-If there is one thing I love just as much as traveling and helping air passengers get a compensation at ClaimCompass, it’s definitely eating.
+If there is one thing I love just as much as traveling and helping air passengers get a flight compensation at ClaimCompass, it’s definitely eating.

 I think that if the world would ever run out of air, I'd still be able to survive just on food.

 But do you know what I love EVEN MORE than food or travel?